dasch-swiss/dsp-api/docs/03-endpoints/api-v2/editing-values.md

 #### Still Images

-Still Image may be stored in Sipi or in an external IIIF server.
+Still Image may be stored in SIPI or in an external IIIF server.

 **Images stored in Sipi**